foliovision/fv-wordpress-flowplayer/readme.txt

 You need to look at "Content-Type:" in the "HTTP Response Header" section.
 It should not be "video/mpeg" if your video is MP4.

+It seems HTML5 is more picky about what video it can play.
+You can also try to downgrade to FV Wordpress Flowplayer 1.2.17 which used Flash version of Flowplayer, here's how: http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/downgrading

 = I get an error message like this when activating the plugin: Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /wp-content/plugins/fv-wordpress-flowplayer/models/flowplayer.php on line 4 =

-You need to use at least PHP 5, your site is probably still running on old PHP 5.
+You need to use at least PHP 5, your site is probably still running on old PHP 4.

 = I installed the plugin, inserted the video, but it's not working, only a gray box appears. =

 FV Flowplayer calls some javascript from the footer.
 That means your footer.php file must contain the &lt;?php wp_footer(); ?&gt; Wordpress hook.
 Almost all themes do this out of the box, but if you've customised your theme there's a chance that you might have deleted this call.

-= I tried to change some setting in the admin section, but without effect.  =

-If you used v1.0.4 or less, please make sure, that configuration file wpfp.conf is writable (666 permissions).

 = You player works just fine, but there are some weird display issues. =